proofcarryingdata/zupass/packages/lib/podspec/README.md

 }
 ```

-If the entries are valid, `result.value` will be `PODEntries` object, with static types for the entries which are part of the spec.
+If the entries are valid, `result.value` will be a `PODEntries` object, with static types for the entries which are part of the spec.
 Otherwise, `result.errors` will contain information about the errors encountered during parsing.

 ## Use cases